kspeakman/FSharpHtmlDesktopApp/README.md

 ## What does it look like?

-Right now it mainly demos the technical capability of front-to-back communication.
+Right now it mainly demos the front-to-back communication.
 So it is not much to look at.

 ![image](https://user-images.githubusercontent.com/4582668/131415157-149db106-12e6-456f-9b50-f2af96434661.png)